milesgwood/milesgwood.github.io/pages/drupal/SimpleSamlPHP.md

 ### Setup your Service Provider

-8. Now I need to [configuring the Service Provider](https://simplesamlphp.org/docs/stable/simplesamlphp-sp).
+[Configure the Service Provider](https://simplesamlphp.org/docs/stable/simplesamlphp-sp).
 The SP is what talks to the UVA idP or identity provider to facilitate the authentication and retrieval of needed session cookies from the idP.

-Here's the code that you should have added to `authsources.php`
+Here's the code added to `authsources.php`

 ```php
 'cooper-prod-sp' => array(